marcogonzalez99/GamesDev/Pirate_Cove/README.md

 # - 20 Levels in the game                                                                   #
 # - Scrolling Background                                                                    #
 # - Randomized Clouds in every level                                                        #
+# - Different Colored Backrground for World 1, World 2, World 3 and World X                 #
 # ----------------------------------------------------------------------------------------- #
 # | Sound |                                                                                 #
 # ----------------------------------------------------------------------------------------- #